 At 39 inches wide and 18 feet long, Seed Starter Mats suit large or small areas.
 The mats cut easily with sharp scissors so you can fit the precise area involved.
 Use landscape staples, available at garden and hardware stores, to secure the mat to the seeded soil every 5 to 7 inches.
 Seed Starter Mats help prevent weeds, so seed gets started free from weed competition.
 They also keep you free of the mess and cleanup of straw and traditional netted mats.

-3. Water the mat area thoroughly once it's secure.
+3. Water the matted area regularly:

 Once watered, the natural wood fibers in Pennington Seed Starter Mats help keep seed moist for better germination.
 Continue to water your matted area once or twice per day, as needed, to keep soil moist as seed germinates and grass emerges.
 Pennington Seed Starter Mats degrade naturally, so there's no need to remove them later on.
 Mats stay in place, so seed and soil does the same as grass grows and becomes established.